 9. Hop on a bike

 Remember the wild and free feeling of pedaling a bike as a kid?
 Revive that experience.
 Growing networks of bicycle trails around the U.S. make bike riding a delicious prospect.

 For inspiration, visit the site Curbed, which documents 12 great bike rides around the country and 10 bike-friendly cities.
-A visionary 3,700-mile bike trail — the Great American Rail-Trail — planned to cross the nation through 12 states from coast to coast, already is more than half-complete.
+A visionary 3,700-mile bike trail — the Great American Rail-Trail — planned to cross the nation from coast to coast through 12 states, already is more than half-complete.